French postcard

-A French postcard is a small, postcard-sized piece of cardstock featuring a photograph of a nude or semi-nude woman.
-Such erotic cards were produced in great volume, primarily in France, in the late 19th and early 20th century.
+A French postcard is a small, postcard-sized piece of cardstock featuring a photograph of a nude or semi-nude woman; the term is mainly American.
+Such erotic cards were produced in great volume, primarily in France but also throughout Europe, in the late 19th and early 20th century.
 The term was adopted in the United States, where such cards were not legally made.
 The cards were sold as postcards, but the primary purpose was not for sending by mail, as they would have been banned from delivery.
-The cards sometimes even depicted naked lesbians.
-French street vendors, tobacco shops and a variety of other vendors bought the photographs for resale to tourists.
+The cards sometimes depicted naked lesbians.

-French postcard images

-A number of photographers and studios produced French postcards, with some of them featuring particularly popular models.

-Orientalist images

-Many photographers and studios specialized in images with an Orientalist theme.
+French postcards featured both photographic and illustrated nudity, sexual activity, and sexual symbolism.
+Prominent illustrators of such cards included Xavier Sager and Georges Mouton.